-Version: April 2, 2014
+Version: October 14, 2014

-Prepared for: Board of Governors Strategic Planning Committee

-Submitted by: President Tom Ross

-The following reports are provided to the Board of Governors' Strategic Planning Committee in order to assist members in monitoring UNC's progress toward accomplishing the Strategic Plan goals:
+Prepared for: Board of Governors Committee on Strategic Planning Submitted by: President Tom Ross The following reports are provided to the Board of Governors' Committee on Strategic Planning in order to assist members in monitoring UNC's progress toward accomplishing the Strategic Directions Plan goals:

 - Strategic Directions Quarterly Implementation Dashboard Report: Detailed report providing implementation information for each Action Item in the Strategic Plan.
-Information is organized according to its Implementation Category (Completed, Underway or in planning with existing resources, Funded by \$3M Strategic Plan budget, On-hold due to insufficient resources) - Attachment Strategic Plan Action Items: In order to create a concise implementation status report, the verbiage associated with Action Items was condensed.
+Information is organized according to its Implementation Category (Completed, Underway or in planning with existing resources, Funded by Strategic Plan budget, On-hold due to insufficient resources) - Attachment Strategic Plan Action Items: In order to create a concise implementation status report, the verbiage associated with Action Items was condensed.
 As appropriate, Action Items were also consolidated.
 For reference, this attachment provides the full description of each Action Item, as reflected in the Strategic Directions Plan, and also specifies the Action Items that have been consolidated.

-Note: For the "Completed" implementation category, Action Items highlighted in Yellow reflect a new development since the last quarterly dashboard report that was shared with the Strategic Planning Committee in January.
-Furthermore, Action Items with recurring annual requirements are tracked on a fiscal year basis and will be "re-started" for implementation and tracking at the beginning of each fiscal year.
+Note: For the "Completed" implementation category, Action Items highlighted in Yellow reflect a new development since the last quarterly dashboard report that was shared with the Committee on Strategic Planning in July.
+Furthermore, Action Items with recurring annual requirements are tracked on a fiscal year basis and are "re-started" for implementation and tracking at the beginning of each fiscal year.
 As appropriate, the applicable fiscal year for which a requirement has been met appears in parentheses.